 Where is he now: He co-founded local craft beer label Brewlander, alongside ex-DJ Daniel Ong.
-He’s dating Miss World Malaysia 2012, Ms Lee Yvonne, who is 16 years his junior; they met on the set of The Amazing Race Asia 5.
+He was last known to be dating Miss World Malaysia 2012, Ms Lee Yvonne, who is 16 years his junior; they met on the set of The Amazing Race Asia 5.

 How time flies.
 Seeing all these celebrities in new stages of their lives definitely makes me feel old.

 Everyone’s doing different things now: from piloting to film-making to social entrepreneurship.

 Can you think of anyone else who fell off the radar?

 Comment down below, and we might even have a part 2!